 As someone that used to shampoo their hair every single morning, I am a testament for the damage it has done to my hair & scalp health!
 Not only was my color fading at astronomically high speeds, I also noticed my hair looked lifeless and dry.
 I immediately made the switch to sulfate-free shampoos, but the girls at the kaia naturals HQ told me I had to try co-washing.

-Co-washing was a game-changer for both Marissa, our Wellness Manager, and Yvonne our PR Manager, who had noticed dry, brittle strands.
+Co-washing was a game-changer for girls in our office who had noticed dry, brittle strands.
 I could not fathom the thought of not shampoo-ing (that’s how addicted I was), but they promised me it was much easier to get use to… and they were right.

 But first, what is co-washing?